leonardoapd/react-portfolio/README.md

-# Getting Started with Create React App
+# Portfolio Created with React

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Hello!
+I'm Leonardo Perdomo, React Frontend Developer.
+This project was bootstrapped with ReactJs, Sanity and FramerMotion.

 ## Available Scripts